Back to Blog

 Spreadsheet, broker dashboard, or dedicated tracker?

+This is the tool-selection section of the page, because choosing the tracking system is part of the workflow, not a separate awareness topic.
 The right tool depends on how much complexity your portfolio already contains.

 • Spreadsheet: acceptable for a small, stable setup.
 It becomes fragile once you add transfers, recurring buys, FX, or multiple tax lots across brokers.